c3652084/labs-secure-dev-dep-/README.md

 ---

-## Lab 2 – Appointment Scheduling and Authentication
+# Lab 2 – Appointment Scheduling and Authentication

 The second laboratory task extends the application by introducing appointment scheduling and authentication features.

-Features implemented:
+### Features implemented

 * Appointment booking system
 * Conflict detection for appointments